timurrrr/ft86/can_bus/gen2.md

 ### DCM Connector

-**Only available on GR86s.** (Subaru, get your act together?)
+**Not available on US market Subaru BRZs.** (Subaru, get your act together?)

-GR86s have an unused connector hidden behind the glovebox, near the cabin air filter and the 12V socket:
+GR86s and EU market BRZs have an unused connector hidden behind the glovebox, near the cabin air filter and the 12V socket:

 <img src="../images/gr86_hidden_connector.png"
   alt="Location of the DCM connector" width="500" height="342" />